Fieldtrip Useful Info

 The Merriman Hotel is also in the centre of the village.
 Prices range from sharing €45 a night and single occupancy €70 a night.
 More information on (091) 638 222 and www.merrimanhotel.com

 Cafés: There is no shortage of caffeine fixes in the village.
-The Cafe on the Quay and The Gentian are probably your best options.
+Wild Beans, Siar, Graze and Foxes are probably your best options.

-Restaurants: The Pier Head, El Molo, The Gentian, and The Merriman are all in Kinvara.
-For a change of scene, The Gallery Café in Gort has a great reputation whilst L’Arco and Gregans Castle in Ballyvaughan are all highly recommended.
+Restaurants: The Pier Head, the Tide Full Inn, Zen Asian, Graze, Keoghs are all in Kinvara.
+For a change of scene, The Gallery Café in Gort has a great reputation whilst Linnanes in Newquay and L’Arco and Gregans Castle in Ballyvaughan are all highly recommended.